-In parallel to the practical sessions, and in a schedule that does not interfere with these, a lecturer will give 14 seminar sessions (of 1 or 2 hours of duration) in the computer room.
+In parallel to the practical sessions, and in a schedule that does not interfere with these, a lecturer will give 14 seminar sessions (of 110 min of duration) in the computer room.
 In these sessions the student will be introduced to the management and the main applications of different programs useful to solve problems in chemistry.